saylordotorg/course_econ101/Unit01.md

+---
+layout: default
+title: "ECON101: Principles of Microeconomics"
+course_description: "An introductory course that provides a basic understanding of microeconomic principles.
+Analyzes the economic factors influencing decisions made at the individual level, after evaluating resources, costs, and tradeoffs."
+next: ../Unit02
+previous: ../Intro
+---
 **Unit 1: Introduction to Economics: What Is It?** <span id="1"></span> *Before we dive into the principles of microeconomics, we need to define some of the major ideas that lie at the heart of economics.
 What, for